jewtech/jewtech-woocommerce-pelecard-gateway/readme.txt

 = Installation =
 1. In your WordPress Dashboard go to "Plugins" -> "Add Plugin".
-2. Search for "Woo Pelecard Gateway".
+2. Search for "Jew-tech Woo Pelecard Gateway".
 3. Install the plugin by pressing the "Install" button.
 4. Activate the plugin by pressing the "Activate" button.
 5. Open the settings page for WooCommerce and click the "Payments" tab.